-Joint Military Operations (JMO): Senior-level Course
+Joint Military Operations (JMO): Senior Level Course

 The Joint Military Operations (JMO) Senior-level Course (SLC) is an in-depth study of the theater-strategic and operational levels of war across the spectrum of conflict.
 It builds on Joint Professional Military Education (JPME) Phase I as defined in the Officer Professional Military Education Policy (OPMEP), and complements the Naval War College's National Security Affairs (NSA) and Strategy and Policy (S&P) curriculum.
 The JMO SLC prepares students for the operational arena by emphasizing problem solving operational planning and joint force application to achieve military objectives.
-It examines joint operations from the standpoint of the combatant commander (CCDR) and Joint Task Force (JTF) commander with a maritime emphasis.
-It further develops joint attitudes and perspectives, exposes officers to, and increases their understanding of, service cultures while concentrating on joint staff operations.
+It examines Joint Operations from the standpoint of the Combatant Commander, and Joint Task Force Commander, with a maritime emphasis.
+It further develops Joint perspectives, exposes officers to, and increases their understanding of, service cultures while concentrating on Joint Staff operations.